Toy Story 4: Release

-The film was initially scheduled for release on June 16, 2017, but was postponed to June 15, 2018, and finally to June 21, 2019.
+The film was initially scheduled for release on June 16, 2017, but was postponed to June 15, 2018, and finally to June 21, 2019, with Pixar handing the 2018 release date to Incredibles 2.
 Toy Story 4 premiered on June 11, 2019, at the El Capitan Theatre in Hollywood, Los Angeles.
 The film was also released in IMAX.
+A scene from the film briefly shows a couple of lesbian mothers with a child at a kindergarten orientation.
+This prompted One Million Moms, a conservative group in the United States, to call for a boycott of Toy Story 4.

+Marketing

-Toy Story 4 is the first Pixar film since their first film, the first Toy Story (1995), to play worldwide without a short and the third overall to play without one at some point during its theatrical run after Toy Story and Coco (2017).
-Toy Story 4 producers Mark Nielsen and Jonas Rivera explained that the people at the studio were needed to work on their feature films at the time which did not allow for the resources to make their usual short films, and they also cited the studio's focus on making shorts in the form of the SparkShorts moving forward.
-The release of Toy Story 4 without a short began a new trend for Pixar in which new theatrical shorts were only occasionally released before their new films.
+Toy Story 4 broke Pixar's tradition of having each of their films released with a theatrical short.
+With the exception of Toy Story (1995) and Coco (2017) which were only preceded by a short film in a limited capacity in theaters or home video, each of Pixar's first 20 feature films from A Bug's Life (1998) to Cars 3 (2017) and Incredibles 2 (2018) were preceded by a new in-house Pixar short film for their entire initial worldwide theatrical runs and on their initial home video releases.
+Toy Story 4 was instead not accompanied by a short film at any point during its theatrical run or on home video.
+Toy Story 4 producers Mark Nielsen and Jonas Rivera explained that the people at the studio were needed to work on their feature films at the time which did not allow for the resources to make their usual short films, and they also cited the studio's focus on making stand-alone short films in the form of the SparkShorts not necessarily attached to theatrical feature films moving forward.

+Home media

 Walt Disney Studios Home Entertainment released Toy Story 4 for digital download on October 1, 2019, and on Ultra HD Blu-ray, Blu-ray, and DVD on October 8.
 Physical copies contain behind-the-scenes featurettes and deleted scenes.
 The film made a revenue of $56.3 million from home video sales with 2.8 million units sold, making it the fifth best-selling film of 2019.